harshitpaunikar1/Project-11/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — fixed a type coercion issue that was causing silent NaN propagation downstream.
 - Deliverable: Pushed before end of day.
+## 2021-01-15 - Day 11: Project write-up check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to organize the notebook and README so someone else can follow the work so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with readable documentation in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.